 English Garden Design

-Learn the elements of enchanting English gardens, and discover ways to translate that look to your yard.
+Learn the elements of enchanting English gardens, and discover ways to translate that style to your yard.

 English cottage gardens feature over-the-top personality, with beds that brim with riotous color.
 Roses, delphiniums, foxglove and hollyhock sparkle in a cottage garden.
 Charming picket fences, stone paths and trellises interject a sense of order into the botanical chaos.
 In English cottage gardens, informality reigns, and plantings nudge and elbow one another to steal the spotlight.